ccharnkij/wdio-v7-testrail-reporter/README.md

-# WebdriverIO v7 Mocha Testrail Reporter
+# WebdriverIO v7 Testrail Reporter

 ====================
 > A WebdriverIO v7 reporter for Testrail.
 It will update last test run you have on testrail.